vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Functionality/Freezing.md

 :::note
 #### Recursive spawning
-Having an object immediately instantiate itself in `Awake` will cause an infinite loop.
+- Having an object immediately instantiate itself in `Awake` will cause an infinite loop.
-Having a component immediately add itself in `Awake` will cause an infinite loop.
+- Having a component immediately add itself in `Awake` will cause an infinite loop.
 :::

+[^1]: Code on background threads may continue running, often until it's forced to wait for your code to complete.